 Obtaining a residence permit

-Shortly after your arrival and usually during the Orientation Weeks, the International Office will help you with your residence permit.
-You will have to fill out several forms before obtaining the permit from the local council offices.
+Non-EU students who are allowed to enter Germany without a visa will have to apply for the so-called "residence permit" within 90 days after entry.The International Office will be glad to assist you in the application process.
+You will have to fill out several forms before obtaining the permit from the local immigration office.
 This permit expires if you de-register from the university, change courses, change universities, or not complete your studies or drop out.
 Following permit expiry, you are required to immediately leave Germany as any further residency in Germany would be illegal and is therefore liable to criminal prosecution.
 A change of course or university is possible only with the consent of the immigration office.
 Please contact the office before undertaking any change.

 Obtaining a permit extension